fenago/puppet-course/quickstart/md/lab_overview.md

 1. Creating your first manifests
 2. Managing packages and Services
-3. Managing your Puppet code with Git
+3. Schedule Cron with Puppet
 4. Understanding Puppet resources
 5. Variables, expressions, and facts
 6. Managing data with Hiera
 7. Mastering modules
 8. Classes, roles, and profiles
 9. Managing files with templates
+10. Managing your Puppet code with Git

 ### About

-Puppet 5 Beginner's Guide, Third Edition gets you up and running with the very latest features of Puppet 5, including Docker containers, Hiera data, and Amazon AWS cloud orchestration.
+Puppet 5 QuickStart gets you up and running with the very latest features of Puppet 5.
 Go from beginner to confident Puppet user with a series of clear, practical examples to help you manage every aspect of your server setup.

 Whether you're a developer, a system administrator, or you are simply curious about Puppet, you'll learn Puppet skills that you can put into practice right away.
 With practical steps giving you the key concepts you need, this course teaches you how to install packages and config files, create users, set up scheduled jobs, provision cloud instances, build containers, and so much more.